emily1618/Statistics-and-Models/Regression/README.md

-## Linear Regression Model Improvement, Leverage Points and Prediction Intervals
+## SLR Model Improvement, Leverage Points and Prediction Intervals

+Highlights:
 - Examine the independent and dependent variables by building a linear regression model using  ```lm()```
 - Check influential and leverage points with ```cook.distance```
 - Adding quadratic terms and remove outliers to improve the model.